 So as to whether it is possible to go shopping in Havana?
 Well, YES, it is.
 Allow me to show you where you can find what you need!

 Shopping In Havana Cuba

 In the same building as the stylish Hotel Manzana, there is a high-end 1st-floor shopping mall.
 The hotel and mall are situated right between the end of Obispo Street and Parque Central and are easy to find.

 Most of the stores here are on the super pricey end of the specter.
 You can find designer brands of clothing, shoes, and accessories as well as cosmetics and jewelry.

-One positive thing about this mall is that there are hardly ever any queues – unless the coffee store has got new shipments of the brown gold coffee (which in 2022 is “impossible” to get in the whole of Cuba).
+One positive thing about this mall is that there are hardly ever any queues – unless the coffee store has got new shipments of the golden brown coffee (which in the spring of 2022 is “impossible” to get in the whole of Cuba).

 Also read: The Havana Art Scene & Galleries

 Brands Range From Armani To Mango

 The shops you will find here range from high-end designer brand clothing like Armani and Versace to more mainstream clothing like Mango.